FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 tags: fedora emacs mbsync email gmail howto
 ---

-In comparison to graphical email clients, configuring the terminal ones can be an unexpectedly painful experience.
-Not the client configuration itself but rather the synchronization with the server.
-Personally, I spent twenty hours getting my mail into Emacs (and previously into Mutt), and everything that you would expect to be a problem was just fine.
-The only thing that presented a real challenge was getting the freaking synchronization with Gmail working.
-Let me share my findings to ease the pain for you a little.
+In comparison to graphical email applications, configuring the command-line clients can be a needlessly painful experience.
+Not because of the client configuration itself but rather figuring out the proper IMAP settings for your account.
+Personally, I spent more hours on moving my mail into Emacs (and previously into [Mutt][mutt]), than I care to admit.
+And in the end, it turned out that the only real obstacle was figuring out, how to get the freaking synchronization with Gmail working.
+Let me share my findings to potentially ease the pain for you.

-tl;dr: Jump to the last section [Gmail with 2FA](gmail-with-2FA)
+TL;DR: Jump to the last section [Gmail with 2FA](#gmail-with-2fa)

 ## The obligatory intro on email clients

-If you use, or ever tried to use some of the mainstream email clients such as [Thunar][thunar], [Evolution][evolution], [Geary][geary], etc, or some of the mobile phone clients (I am not a mobile phone nerd, so I don't know which ones.
+If you use, or ever tried to use some of the mainstream email clients such as [Thunderbird][thunderbird], [Evolution][evolution], [Geary][geary], or some mobile phone client (I am not a mobile phone nerd, so I don't know any of them.
 I just have some Gmail _thingy_ there), you might have formed an idea what an email client is supposed to do - download your messages, index them, filter them, let you interactively work with them.
-And of course, allowing to send messages as well.
-There is nothing groundbreaking about this, right?
-That's just how email works and therefore what email clients are supposed to do.
+And of course, allowing you to send messages as well.
+There is nothing groundbreaking about this, that's just how we use email, and therefore what we expect email clients to do.

 Command-line (or rather text-based) email clients do much less and delegate a lot of work to a series of other small tools (aka the [Unix philosophy][unix-philosophy]).
 Typically, we have a separate program for simply downloading the mail from a server.
-There are many options such as `mbsync` from [isync][isync] package, [OfflineIMAP][offlineimap], [getmail][getmail], etc. Its only job is to download the mail and save it (one message per file) to your disk.
-This alone has some benefits and can be used e.g. for backing-up your emails in case the mail provider shuts down its business.
-And while you can certainly open your messages in `vim` and read their content, it is not what we are after.
+There are many options, such as `mbsync` from [isync][isync] package, [OfflineIMAP][offlineimap], [getmail][getmail], etc. Their only job is to download the mail and save it (one message per file) to your disk.
+This can be useful on its own, e.g. for backing-up your messages in case the email provider shuts down its business.

-Optionally, it's up to us to configure spam filter either on the server-side (e.g. in Gmail settings) or on the client by using [procmail][procmail], [Bogofilter][bogofilter], or [SpamAssasin][spamassasin].
+Optionally, it's up to us to configure a spam filter either on the server-side (e.g. in Gmail settings) or on the client by using [procmail][procmail], [Bogofilter][bogofilter], or [SpamAssasin][spamassasin].
 The next building block is indexing.
-This is generally not true for everybody but after many years of being subscribed to countless mailing lists, many of us have between tens of thousands and hundreds of thousands of messages in our inbox.
-Directory-based storages just ain't gonna cut it, we need some kind of database with indexes.
+This is generally not true for everybody but after years of countless mailing list subscribtions, many of us have our inboxes floded with thousands or hundreds of thousands of messages.
+Directory-based storages just ain't gonna cut it.
+We need some kind of a _real_ database with indexes.
 For this, we can use tools like [Mu][mu], or [Notmuch][notmuch-reindex].

 Finally, we are getting to the fun part, which is displaying, reading, and interacting with email.
 This is the most discussed and tutorial-covered link in the chain.
 And while exciting, and hacker-ish looking on screenshots, the configuration revolves mainly around color schemes and key bindings, which is quite intuitive and also not that big of a deal when using some default settings.
-Anyway, we can use the following frontends - [Mu4e][mu4e], [Notmuch][notmuch], [Mutt][mutt], [NeoMutt][neomutt], [Gnus][gnus], [Alpine][apline], and probably a bunch of less-known clients.
-One would expect, that for sending the email, we would utilize some specialized tool (and we certainly can) but usually, it is handled by the frontend program.
+Anyway, we can pick from the following frontends - [Mu4e][mu4e], [Notmuch][notmuch], [Mutt][mutt], [NeoMutt][neomutt], [Gnus][gnus], [Alpine][alpine], and probably from a bunch of less-known clients as well.
+For sending email messages, one would expect to also utilize some specialized tool (and it certainly is possible) but usually, it is handled by the frontend program itself.

-As you noticed, there is a lot of interchangeable utilities, some of them optional, some of them even more optional.
-The categories I presented are not distinct and some tools overlap across multiple of them.
-It's up to you to put those lego blocks together and build your own email setup.
+As you noticed, there is a lot of small, interchangeable utilities in play.
+Some of them optional, some of them even more optional.
+The categories I presented are not strictly defined and some tools overlap across multiple categories.
+It's up to you to choose and put those lego blocks together and build your own email setup.

-Today we are going to talk about the very first category, which is downloading email messages to your computer.
+Today we are going focus on the very first category, which is downloading email messages to your computer.
 We are going to utilize `mbsync` command, and we are going to set it up for your enterprise 2FA Gmail account.
-Since the result is a bunch of files in a directory, and every cool blog post should have a screenshot of something, I am going to jump a few steps forward and show you how the end-game might look like, once you open the mail (that if you finish reading this article and manage to successfully download the mail first).
+Since the result is a bunch of downloaded files (which is not very impressive), and every cool blog post should have at least one screenshot, I am going to jump a few steps forward and show you how the end-game might look like once you manage to successfully download your mail and open it in Emacs.

 <div class="text-center img-row row">
   <a href="/files/img/rougier-mu4e.png">